ivanpham86/ai-project-organizer/README.md

 #### Create folders & assign chats

-1. Open any chat on Claude/Gemini/ChatGPT
-2. Click **📁** in the sidebar to create a new folder
+1. Click **📁** in the sidebar to create a new folder
+2. Open any chat on Claude/Gemini/ChatGPT
 3. Click **💬+** to assign the current chat to a folder
 4. Name it something meaningful (e.g. "Chrome Extension", "Q2 Marketing")

+> **⚠️ Claude-specific note:**
+> Claude has a dedicated chat list page (`claude.ai/chats`).
+When you're on that page, the AIPO sidebar automatically collapses so it doesn't cover Claude's own list — the **💬+** button will be dimmed and disabled.
+> **How to assign:** Click into the specific chat you want → the URL changes to `claude.ai/chat/xxx` → the sidebar expands automatically → click **💬+** to assign.
+> Gemini and ChatGPT don't have this limitation.

 #### Snapshot & Resume (cross-device)